 Frederick Sommer - Max Ernst (1938)

-German Surrealist Josef Breitenbach pushed the enveloped back even further with a cut up technique still being aped, often with inferior results, today, Weston's nude has the sinuous form of a Matisse, and Ferenc Csik's divers celebrated human athleticism in a way that has worrying overtones of the Aryan suprematism being expounded by the Nazis not far from Csik's native Hungary at the same time.
+German Surrealist Josef Breitenbach pushed the envelope back even further with a cut up technique still being aped, often with inferior results, today, Weston's nude has the sinuous form of a Matisse, and Ferenc Csik's divers celebrated human athleticism in a way that has worrying overtones of the Aryan suprematism being expounded by the Nazis not far from Csik's native Hungary at the same time.

 Josef Breitenbach - Forever and Ever, Paris (1938)